 This innovative and exciting project responds to the lack of physical spaces for young people to participate in creative activities due to the pandemic, and instead allows them to come together to make new work online.

-Over 60 organisations and 107 groups are already signed up to perform the Positive Stories plays - from the Outer Hebrides to Madrid, York to Quebec - why not join them today?
+Over 2,700 young people and 172 groups are already signed up to perform the Positive Stories plays - from the Outer Hebrides to Madrid, York to Quebec - why not join them today?
 Find out more below.

 ABOUT THE PLAYS